defkef/cypris-form/README.md

 # cypris-form

 A Cljs library to provide a decent interface to forms including state and error handling.
+It is based on the following characteristics:

+* Single state atom for errors, current values and original values
+* Each field/form points to a value/specific part of the atom
+* Arbitrarily nested forms and collections
+* Multifield validations

 A reagent-bootstrap binding can be found in examples/reagent-bootstrap.cljs

 ## Install